codechefmarc/localist_drupal/README.md

     - localist_event_types
 ```

-2. The change from a regular migration is the addition of the `extract_localist_filter` plugin which correctly connects the filters on each event to the dependency migration so it can attach Drupal events to the corresponding taxonomy term.
+1. The change from a regular migration is the addition of the `extract_localist_filter` plugin which correctly connects the filters on each event to the dependency migration so it can attach the event types taxonomy terms to the corresponding Drupal event.
-3. If not already done, enter your event migration ID into the "Event Migration" field in the settings form.
+2. If not already done, enter your event migration ID into the "Event Migration" field in the settings form.
-4. Run your event migration.
+3. Run your event migration.

 ## Override Properties

 Drupal migrations come with a way to specify if data already migrated will be overridden from the source or not.
-Depending on how events are used in Drupal, overriding from source may or may not be what is desired.
+Depending on how you plan to use events in Drupal, overriding from source may or may not be what is desired.

 If you always want the field data from Localist to take precedence and override any edits performed in Drupal, add the fields to the `override_properties` section of the `destination` part of the migration: